Racks-Community/Backend_RacksProjectManager/README.md

 1. Create a new key `authToken` and within the `/login` request this value is automatically updated after a successfull login through a script located in the `tests` tab.
 Each time you make a request to the API it will send `Authorization` header with the `token` value in the request, you can check this on the headers of users or cities endpoints in the Postman example.

 2. Create a second key `server` with the url of your server, for development mode use <http://localhost:3000>

-This is a REST API, so it works using the following HTTP methods:

-- GET (Read): Gets a list of items, or a single item
-- POST (Create): Creates an item
-- PATCH (Update): Updates an item
-- DELETE: Deletes an item

-### Creating new models

-If you need to add more models to the project just create a new file in `/app/models/` and it will be loaded dynamically.

-### Creating new routes

-If you need to add more routes to the project just create a new file in `/app/routes/` and it will be loaded dynamically.

-### Creating new controllers

-When you create a new controller, try to also create another folder with validations and helpers.
-Ex. `/countries`, `/countries/validators` and `/countries/helpers`.
-An example of this is included in the repository.

-## Bugs or improvements

-Feel free to report any bugs or improvements.
-Pull requests are always welcome.

-## License

-This project is open-sourced software licensed under the MIT License.
-See the LICENSE file for more information.